chrisgoringe/cg-image-picker/README.md

 Or just download the [workflow](docs/workflow.json)

+## id

+The node has an id which randomly changes every time you use it - hopefully this means that you can use the node on multiple workflows or multiple times on the same workflow without them interfering.
+Raise an issue if this doesn't work.
+Going to see if I can work out how to hide it.

+The id must be a widget.
+Don't make it an input.
+Don't know why you would want to, but don't.

 ## Latent Chooser

 If you want the rest of your workflow to start with the latent instead, use the `Latent Chooser`